Pension

 For unmarried couples, separation is not a major issue in legal terms.
 Ultimately you have not entered into any legal obligations with your partner and you can go your separate ways at any time.

 But the reality is often different, as the longer and more binding the relationship was, the greater the problems.
 For instance, if one person has reduced their working hours to look after the family and household.
 That person is therefore financially worse off, which compromises their own retirement provision.
 Or if there are joint children who still need to be cared for.
-Unmarried couples should therefore always make an agreement that fairly governs what happens in the event of separation and its financial consequences.
+Unmarried couples should therefore always make an agreement that governs what happens in the event of separation and its financial consequences.

 Accident